Extinction event: Permian–Triassic extinction event, 252 Ma

-The End Permian extinction or the "Great Dying" occurred at the Permian–Triassic transition.
+The End Permian extinction, or the "Great Dying", occurred at the Permian–Triassic transition.
 It was the Phanerozoic Eon's largest extinction: 53% of marine families died, 84% of marine genera, about 81% of all marine species and an estimated 70% of terrestrial vertebrate species.
 This is also the largest known extinction event for insects.
-A highly successful group of marine arthropods, the trilobites, became extinct.
+A highly successful group of marine arthropods, the trilobites, became extinct, alongside dominant coral groups such as rugosans and tabulates.
 The evidence regarding plants is less clear, but new taxa became dominant after the extinction.

-The "Great Dying" had enormous evolutionary significance: on land, it ended the primacy of early synapsids.
-The recovery of vertebrates took 30 million years, but the vacant niches created the opportunity for archosaurs to become ascendant.
+The "Great Dying" had enormous evolutionary significance: on land, it cut short many lineages of synapsids (mammal relatives).
+The recovery of vertebrates took 30 million years, but the vacant niches created the opportunity for archosaurs (dinosaur and crocodile relatives) to diversify.
 In the seas, the percentage of animals that were sessile (unable to move about) dropped from 67% to 50%.
-The whole late Permian was a difficult time, at least for marine life, even before the P–T boundary extinction.
-More recent research has indicated that the End-Capitanian extinction event that preceded the "Great Dying" likely constitutes a separate event from the P–T extinction; if so, it would be larger than some of the "Big Five" extinction events.

 The extinction's impact on land ecosystems may have been less severe than once believed.
 Fossil pollen and spores indicate minimal or short-lived disruption for some plant communities.
 A 2025 study in present-day China showed a thriving ecosystem just 75,000 years after the event, pointing to faster recovery.
 Some scientists argue there may have been no mass extinction on land at all, a view supported by findings in plants, insects, and four-limbed vertebrates.

+The whole late Permian was a difficult time, at least for marine life, even before the P–T boundary extinction.
+More recent research has indicated that the End-Capitanian extinction event that preceded the "Great Dying" likely constitutes a separate event from the P–T extinction; if so, it would be larger than some of the "Big Five" extinction events.

-4. Triassic–Jurassic extinction event, 201.3 Ma
+Triassic–Jurassic extinction event, 201.3 Ma

 The End Triassic extinction marks the Triassic–Jurassic transition.
 About 23% of all families, 48% of all genera (20% of marine families and 55% of marine genera) and 70% to 75% of all species became extinct.
 In the seas, ceratite ammonoids and conodonts died out while reef-builders and other major marine groups were hit hard.
 Many archosauromorphs, most therapsids, and nearly all of the large temnospondyl amphibians were eliminated, leaving dinosaurs with little terrestrial competition.
 Pterosaurs and crocodylomorphs were the only other surviving archosaurs, while non-archosaurian diapsids continued to dominate marine environments.
 A few temnospondyls (such as Koolasuchus) survived as late as the Cretaceous in Australia.